MaLoSch/Portfolio-WPTemplate/README.md

 	- Do I care?
 No. IE is dead but I should add a notification for people using IE.
 - Bottom Margin after iFrame > 16 px
 - Look for .project_quotes bugs in Edge, Chrome, Firefox, and Safari
-- Fine tune colors

-Wish list
-- Highlight color does slight animation when page is loaded for the first time.
-Similar to http://jsfiddle.net/5r8BY/
-	- Color change according to current time of the day.
-(Mornings it goes from dark to bright and in the evening vice versa)

 Current Plugins
 - Advanced Custom Fields https://wordpress.org/plugins/advanced-custom-fields/